 - All LSSU engineering and engineering technology students participate in a senior project.
 Our senior projects span two semesters during the senior year and are usually sponsored by an industrial customer.
 A typical senior project team is comprised of four or five students having various engineering and engineering technology majors.
 The team works directly with their customer to complete the project.
 Skills such as leadership, team work, financial budgeting, project management, technical writing, presentations, and design reviews are just among the many soft skills that are honed through this experience.
 It prepares the engineering technology students for a future in industry.

-- BS Manufacturing Engineering (A minor in Robotics Technology is a perfect complement to this degree.)
+- BS Manufacturing Engineering Technology (A minor in Robotics Technology is a perfect complement to this degree.)

 Recent graduates of the Manufacturing Engineering Technology program have worked for Gentex, Precision Edge, Applied Manufacturing Technologies, JR Automation, and Michigan Rod, to name a few.